 What equipment do you use?

 I have two bodies – the Nikon D750 and D7200 as my crop frame.
 I have a 400 mm telephoto lens for photographing surfing, a 16-35 mm wide angle, a 50 mm prime, and a standard kit lens.
-For underwater photos I use a mirrorless Olympus PEN with a wide angle lens and dome port.
+For underwater photos I used to use a mirrorless Olympus PEN with a wide angle lens and dome port, which is a very budget set-up that you can read more about here.
+I have recently upgraded to Aquatech to house my Nikon D750 and wide angle lens.

 Who inspires you?

-I love the work of Morgan Maassen, Cait Miers, Sean Scott, and Lisa Michele Burns.
+I love the work of Morgan Maassen, Chris Burkard, Cait Miers, and Warren Keelan.
 They all photograph the ocean (mostly) but have very different styles.
 I think that’s what I love about photography – that everyone sees things differently so you have the opportunity to open other people’s eyes.